Spanish Placement Testing Information

 WHO NEEDS PLACEMENT TESTING?

-The language placement test is done on a computer.
+The Spanish placement test is done on a computer.
 Students answer questions that increase in difficulty until a threshold is determined to accurately place a student into a language level.
 (Levels 1-4 with scores are listed at the top of this page.)
 This test is untimed.
 It usually takes between 10-30 minutes.

 This Spanish placement is a short oral interview that usually takes between 10-15 minutes.
 Students who learned Spanish at home or native speakers of Spanish are encouraged to develop writing ability, creative and critical thinking skills, professional development, and cultural diversity knowledge in Spanish.
 Please contact the chair of the Department of World Languages & Literature by email email@example.com or by phone 203-837-8485 to arrange an interview.